Joshua Anthony, Ph.D.

 Food also plays an important role in hydration.
 In fact, current recommendations assume approximately 80% of total water from beverages and the remaining 20% of water is assumed to come from food7.
 Fresh fruits and vegetables are great choices to help meet your fluid needs as they typically contain high water content and are low in calories.
 Melons, leafy greens, cucumbers, zucchini, tomatoes, and celery are great choices.
 I like to munch on Bolthouse Farms® baby and premium carrots and baby carrot ShakeDowns®.
 Broth-based soups also provide fluid and electrolytes while helping to manage hunger8.
 In fact, Campbell’s® Chicken Noodle soup has been shown to support hydration before and following exercise9,10.
 While higher levels of sodium are needed to support intense exercise, its best to moderate sodium intake with normal activity, so I choose Campbell's® Healthy Request® soups – Italian- Style Wedding is my favorite.

-Be sure to check out our product profiler to help find some great beverages and soups to stay hydrated.
+Be sure to check out our brand sites to help find some great beverages and soups to stay hydrated.

 Cheers to your success!